DavenH/SolarSimulation/README.md

 out of reach of typical households.

-This project aims to find the perfect sizing of solar array, battery capacity, angles of the solar panels, and other parameters to minimize total system costs.
+This project aims to find the perfect sizing of solar array, battery capacity, angles of the solar panels, and other parameters to minimize total system costs, for a particular region of the world.

+Included in this repository
+is a weather dataset from CWEEDs, but other locations will need to find their own source of this local data.

 ---